awesome-astra/docs/docs/pages/develop/sdk/astra-vector-client-java.md

 ## 1. Overview

-The Astra SDK Vector is a client library that interacts with the various APIs of the Astra DataStax Platform, allowing users to connect, utilize, and administer the Astra Vector product.
-It encompasses two distinct clients working one with the other:
+The Astra DB Client, as the name suggests, is a client library that interacts with the various APIs of the Astra DataStax Platform.
+It enables users to connect to, utilize, and administer the Astra Vector product.
+The library encompasses two distinct clients working in tandem:

-- **AstraVectorClient**: This is the primary entry point to the library and serves as the initial object to access all its features.
-The client supports both **schema operations** (such as adding and deleting vector stores and collections) and **data operations** (including insert, update, and delete).
-It particularly offers advanced search capabilities which encompass **similarity search, text-based search, and metadata filtering**.
+- **AstraDBClient**: This is the primary entry point to the library and serves as the initial object to access all its features.
+The client supports both **schema operations** (such as adding and deleting vector stores and collections) and **data operations** (including insert, update, and delete functions).
+It notably offers advanced search capabilities, which encompass **similarity search, text-based search, and metadata filtering**.

-- **AstraDevopsClient**: This class is specifically designed for the **administration** of the Astra Vector platform.
+- **AstraDBOpsClient**: This class is specifically designed for the **administration** of the Astra Vector platform.
 It facilitates the creation, deletion, and management of various **databases** within your tenant.
 Authentication is done via a token that is scoped to your tenant.

 <img src="../../../../img/sdk/astra-vector-client.png" />